johnpaulbalagolan/lr-wiki/Contributing.md

 ### Suggested Workflow:
 1. Fork the LearningRegistry/LearningRegistry repository.
 Make sure that you don't unwatch the original.
-2. Clone your fork locally and add a remote.
+2. Clone your fork locally and (optional) add a remote to keep track of changes from the original repo.
 3. For each feature that you are working on, create a branch and do the work in that branch.
-4. When you are finished with a feature, merge the branch into your forked master.
-5. Issue a pull request to the original LearningRegistry repository.
+4. When you are finished with a feature, issue a pull request from your working branch to the original LearningRegistry repository.
 The core team will perform a code review and, based on feedback, ignore the request or merge it into the current master branch.
+5. If accepted into original master branch, merge your working branch into your own master.

+## Contributions

+[TODO]